shibam-max/ShibamSamaddarSwapiCacheEngine/README.md

 GET /api/vehicles/manufacturer/{manufacturer}: Get vehicles by manufacturer.

-Testing
+Testing:

 To test these endpoints, utilize tools like Postman to ensure that each endpoint functions as expected.

-Test the API Endpoints
+Test the API Endpoints:

 To test the API endpoints, you can use tools like Postman.
 Below are the steps to test each endpoint:

-Characters
+Characters:

 Get all characters: